Skip to main content

 If smartphones fragmented our attention, glasses could dissolve it completely.
 At least with a phone on the table, one can see when someone is distracted.
 With eyewear, the flick of an eye or a subtle finger pinch may be all that betrays the digital layer intruding on a conversation.

-The dangers extend beyond social faux pas.
-Driving with a heads-up digital display could tempt risky multitasking, even if regulations ban it.
 Yet walking or commuting with such lenses might prove safer than scrolling on a phone.
-It is a paradox: the same device could both distract and protect.
+The paradox is stark: the same device could both distract and protect, depending on context and usage patterns.

-A Post-Privacy Future
+Planning for a Post-Privacy Future

 Some of the most intriguing use cases are not in real-time interaction but in passive recording.
 Start-ups are already experimenting with AI-powered wearable recorders that log and summarise every conversation you have.
 For forgetful executives, that sounds liberating.
 For anyone concerned about surveillance, it is chilling.

-If such tools do go mainstream, society will need new norms and possibly new laws.
+If such tools do go mainstream, as production numbers suggest they will, society will need new norms and possibly new laws.
 Consent protocols for recording may need to be redefined.
 Employers will grapple with whether every meeting should be automatically archived.
-Governments in Asia and beyond will need to decide whether these technologies fall under consumer gadget regulation, workplace policy, or something closer to surveillance law.

 What did you think?